 Why Metal Sheds?

-Wernick Buildings, based in Brownhills, Walsall, were one of the first companies to build their sheds on site in complete panels so the end user could construct them at home using the supplied long coach bolts.
+Wernick Buildings, based in Brownhills, Walsall, were one of the first companies to build their sheds on site in complete panels so the end user could construct them at home using long coach bolts.
 This removed the need for installers but still, the shed panels had to be delivered by at least two people, as they were very heavy and there had to be good access all the way to the proposed site.

 Things were different in America, with its vast distances and centralized shopping malls.
 Their massive steel mills were rolling and producing good quality steel at affordable prices.
 All that was needed was to design a metal shed that could be packed into a box or two and then shipped across America's highways to the malls where the new sheds could be collected or delivered locally by one man.
 It was only time before these manufacturers put their sheds into containers and shipped them all over the world, including the UK.